This Is How I Cook

 Made with ingredients that are found in every kitchen, this is an easy dish to put together!

-What is a Mexican Marinade?
+What is a common Mexican pork marinade?

 What temperature should pork be cooked to?